 The beautiful screen is also more vibrant than ever, with a wide cinema-quality colour gamut and TrueTone technology, which adapts to the ambient lighting around us to optimise how the screen appears.

 The new design also includes three classic-but-new colour-ways, like a reflective version of the iPhone that looks just like a mirror.
-Now, considering we spend some (okay, all) of our time staring at our phones perfecting our selfie pouts, it’s not too far a stretch to gaze longingly at our new iPhone body.
+Now, considering we spend a lot of our time staring at our phones, it’s not too far a stretch to gaze longingly at our new iPhone body.

-Also, rose gold is so over – replaced by a new, subtler blush Gold Finish variant (think champagne, darling!) – and joined by timeless, sleek colours including Silver and Space Grey.
+Also, rose gold is so over – replaced by a new, subtler blush Gold Finish variant – and joined by timeless, sleek colours including Silver and Space Grey.